gpdoud/Bootcamp/assessments/Assessment-Reivew-HtmlCssJs.md

 # Assessment Study Guide - HTML/CSS/JS

 - Know the global attributes of HTML
-- Know which HTML statements required a closing tag
+- Know which HTML statements require a closing tag
 - Know the CSS style to make text display in italics
 - Know how to make a table span the width of the page
 - Know how to style two `<div>` tags side-by-side